-Is the Marriott Bonvoy Brilliant Card Annual Fee Worth It?
+Is the Marriott Bonvoy Brilliant annual fee worth it?

-With an annual fee of $450, this card comes in as the most premium card that Marriott has to offer.
 Don’t let the annual fee scare you off.
-Many premium travel credit cards are loaded to the brim with benefits and perks.
+Many premium travel credit cards like this one are loaded to the brim with ongoing benefits that can save you much more than you’ll pay in fees.
 The Marriott Bonvoy Brilliant Card is no exception.

 Earning a card’s welcome bonus is the fastest way to rack up points quickly.
 Just keep in mind that you can only earn the bonus for a specific American Express credit card once per lifetime, and the Marriott credits cards have some extra restrictions because they are issued by both Chase and Amex.

 You aren’t eligible for the Marriott Bonvoy Brilliant card’s bonus if you: